websanco/liferay-learn/docs/dxp/latest/en/building-applications/remote-apps.md

 ![Register external JS applications with the Liferay platform and render them as Page widgets.](./remote-apps/images/01.png)

-Each Remote App entry is created at the company level and includes the necessary URLs and details for registering the application with Liferay.
+Each remote app entry is created at the company level and includes the necessary URLs and details for registering the application with Liferay.
 When created, a widget is automatically generated for each entry and renders the application according to its entry type.

-Liferay provides two types of Remote App entries: *Iframe* and *Custom Element*.
+Liferay provides two types of remote app entries: *Iframe* and *Custom Element*.
 While both types are incorporated into a Page during the render Page lifecycle, they are hosted and rendered differently.
 They also have different levels of access to Liferay services and runtime data.

 * [IFrame](./remote-apps/understanding-remote-app-types.md#using-the-iframe-type): This type renders the application into a separate IFrame element (`<iframe>`) and can allow for limited interaction with the host page using Liferay's optional client SDK API.
 Each entry of this type stores a URL reference to where the application is running.